 The end of the 2020-21 academic year is near and many students, and teachers alike, are hoping for a return to normality by the start of the autumn term.

-Unfortunately, we are not quite out of the woods yet and the lingering uncertainty over new variants has led universities to hedge their bets for the oncoming academic year.
+Unfortunately, we are not quite out of the woods yet and the lingering uncertainty over new variants has led universities to hedge their bets for the upcoming academic year.

-The frustration surrounding these decisions are completely understandable given how badly the pandemic has disrupted and diminished students’ university experience.
+The frustration surrounding these decisions is completely understandable given how badly the pandemic has disrupted and diminished students’ university experience.